-A study was initiated on the role of sample geometry on the magnetisation curve and losses in high permeability FeSi GO transformer laminations cut along directions from rolling to transverse, from DC up to 400 Hz.
+A study is being completed on the role of sample geometry on the magnetisation curve and losses in high permeability FeSi GO transformer laminations cut along directions from rolling to transverse, from DC up to 400 Hz.
 In the first part of the project, magnetic hysteresis loop and losses in were investigated in GO FeSi 0.3 mm under DC and AC (1 Hz - 200 Hz) regime.
 The experimental data was collected both using an Epstein frame and a non-standard single sheet/strip tester.
 A phenomenological loss prediction method was devised, based on the behaviour of hysteresis loops and energy losses independently measured under sinusoidal induction in the RD- and TD-cut Epstein strips.
 A peer-reviewed open access journal article on anisotropy of losses in grain oriented Fe-Si was published in 2021 based on the results achieved.
+A new set of FeSi GO 0.18 mm samples is being now prepared for further investigations

 A stakeholder committee with 19 members was formed and a first meeting was organised in October 2020.
 Samples for Epstein and SST measurements were kindly made available by selected stakeholders.
 An email update on the project activities was circulated in April 2021.
 A wide number of stakeholders declared interest in participating in activities related to the round robins and a second off-line meeting was held in December 2021 to better identify stakeholder needs and interests and useful feedback was collected though a questionnaire.
 Reference samples will be available to the stakeholders as soon as the experimental activities of the partners are concluded and a preliminary data analysis carried out.
 Follow-up activities will continue through the project.

 The project partners have already provided several input towards updates of existing documentary standards on measurements performed on magnetic materials through engagement with BSI, the standardisation body of the United Kingdom, through activities of CEI, the Italian equivalent of IEC, and through IEC TC 68.

 Impact on industrial and other user communities